-Studying BTEC Level 3 Health and Social Care at 16 plus is ideal for people interested in pursuing a career focused on early years (care and education), care of older people or individuals with specific needs.
+Studying BTEC Level 3 Health and Social Care at 16 plus is ideal for people interested in pursuing a career focused in education, paramedic science, nursing, midwifery, social care, policing and rehabilitation.
 You will study the whole lifespan and consider the many aspects of care.
+In addition you will research various physiological and mental disorders, investigate safeguarding and protective legislation, learn about the impact of lifestyle and its effects on health and wellbeing all within the framework of individualised care.
 As a part of the course, you will visit care settings and interact with care professionals and service users.

 Students will be studying the Edexcel syllabus.

-Extended Certificate: equivalent to one A Level (4 units).
-There are four units covered over the two years of study, three are mandatory and two of those are external written exams.
+Extended Certificate: equivalent to onean a half A Level (6 units).
+There are six units covered over the two years of study, three are mandatory and two of those are external written exams.
 Students have the flexibility to choose some of the service user groups that they focus on for their coursework.
 Visits to care settings help students to ensure the coursework is relevant and accurate.
 Mandatory content (83%) and external assessment (58%)

 The units studied are: